auroral-ui/hexo-theme-aurora-docs/docs/guide/README.md

 But in the modern frontend development trend, most web applications had switch to frameworks like Vue, React or Angular, because they are much easier and quicker for development.
 With the support of SPA for these frameworks, it would improve the user accessibility and interactions of the application.

-Thinking through the pros and cons, I had decided to use Vue3 as the framework for developing ObsidiaNext.
+Thinking through the pros and cons, I had decided to use Vue3 as the framework for developing Aurora.